External Applications

 └── dl/ # Downloaded RTOS sources

 Multiple workspaces can coexist.
-Switching between them is done by loading a different defconfig.
+Switching between them is done by loading a different configuration.

 cd my_app